woosal1337/blog/web-app/source/_posts/print.md

 Python PHP C++ C Erlang
 ```

-- the output is going to be exactly the same as above as the `sep` parameter was
+- The output is going to be exactly the same as above as the `sep` parameter was
 set to the same value, which is `" "`.

 ```python